LOUGHEED, (nee Burness), Leslie Ross

 Leslie cared deeply about her community, and was distraught with the rampant pace of development and destruction of local biodiversity and habitats.
 She was an aficionado of music, especially classical, and enjoyed attending live concerts with family and friends.
 A lover of the English language, she always had several books, magazines, newspapers and crosswords at her side.
 She was a formidable opponent in Trivial Pursuit or any game involving word play.
 Her avid interest in local, national and international politics made for lively discussion with family and friends; she was adept at redirecting or sustaining a telephone conversation by bringing up, say, a transgression by an errant politician.
 Her playful nature always emerged during these exchanges.
 Her passions and loves live on in her family and the people she touched in her life.

 A virtual service will be held at the GILCHRIST CHAPEL – McIntyre & Wilkie Funeral Home, One Delhi Street, Guelph, on Saturday, June 5, 2021 at 10:00 a.m.
-A link for the service will be provided on the funeral home website.
+Zoom contact: email@example.com or firstname.lastname@example.org

 Donations to Woodview Manor 905-689-4727, the Queen’s University Biological Station Land Trust 1-800-267-7837 or the Nature Conservancy of Canada 1-800-465-8005 would be appreciated.
 We invite you to leave your memories and donations online at: www.gilchristchapel.com and they will be forwarded to the family.